Tarumania

-Tarumania is a genus of freshwater fish first described in 2017.
+Tarumania is a genus of freshwater fish described in 2017.
 It contains a single species, Tarumania walkerae, and constitutes the only genus in the family Tarumaniidae.
-T. walkerae is a predatory species that hunts among the leaf litter of the flooded forest floor in the Rio Negro drainage basin.
+T. walkerae is a predatory species that hunts among the leaf litter on the bottom of flooded forests in the Rio Negro drainage basin.

 Discovery and taxonomy

 The species first came to the attention of scientists in 2002 in the form of a poorly preserved juvenile specimen collected as part of a survey.
 The specimen possessed many unusual traits and could not be identified even to family level.
 Due to the poor preservation, no formal description was attempted until many years later, after the discovery of a living population and collection of better specimens.
 The genus name Tarumania was chosen after the site of first collection (the Tarumã Mirim River).
 Tarumania is a characiform, the order which includes piranhas and tetras.
 Due to its distinctness from all other characiformes, the describers placed it in its own family, Tarumaniidae.
 Based on their morphological analysis they estimated Tarumaniidae to be most likely the sister group of Erythrinidae, the trahira family, but no DNA evidence was available to confirm or deny this.